 1) Weather-appropriate shoes

-It is important to have slip-resistant and water-proof shoes for the pet, as well as the dog-walker.
-The winter specific shoe will supply extra warmth and protect the paw from snow and ice.
+It’s important to have slip-resistant and water-proof shoes for the pet, as well as for the dog-walker.
+The winter specific shoe will supply extra warmth and help protect the paw from snow and ice.

 2) Layers for dog-walker and pet

 Another great winter attire tip would be to wear layers for the pet and dog-walker.
-Due to climate change, when going from a warm office environment to freezing cold outside, can be harsh for some pets.
-Having layers on can help keep them warm on the dog walk.
+Due to climate change, when going from a warm office or home environment to freezing cold outside, can be harsh for some pets.
+Having layers on your best friend can help keep them warm on the dog walk.

 3) Be wary of salt